thingsboard/thingsboard.github.io/docs/reference/architecture.md

  * **Device Session Manager Actor** - responsible for management of device session actors.
  Creates session actors on a first message with the corresponding session id.
 Closes session actors when the corresponding session is closed.
- * **Session Actor** - represents a communication session between a device and Thingsboard server.
+ * **Session Actor** - represents a communication session between a device and ThingsBoard server.
  Sessions may be synchronous (HTTP, CoAP) and asynchronous (MQTT, CoAP with Observe option).

  * **RPC Session Manager Actor** - responsible for management of cluster RPC session actors.
  Creates session actor when a new server is up.
 Closes session actor when server is down.
- * **RPC Session Actor** - represents a communication session between two Thingsboard servers in the cluster mode.
+ * **RPC Session Actor** - represents a communication session between two ThingsBoard servers in the cluster mode.
  Communication is done using HTTP/2 based on [gRPC](http://www.grpc.io/).

 ## Clustering mode

 ###### Service Discovery

-Thingsboard uses Zookeeper for service discovery.
+ThingsBoard uses Zookeeper for service discovery.
-All Thingsboard nodes are identical and registered as ephemeral in Zookeeper.
+All ThingsBoard nodes are identical and registered as ephemeral in Zookeeper.
 Apache Curator [path cache receipt](http://curator.apache.org/curator-recipes/path-cache.html) is used to keep track of all available sibling nodes.

 ###### Consistent Hashing

-Thingsboard adopts [consistent hashing](https://dzone.com/articles/simple-magic-consistent) to ensure scalability and availability.
+ThingsBoard adopts [consistent hashing](https://dzone.com/articles/simple-magic-consistent) to ensure scalability and availability.
 Message from Device A that is received on a particular node may be forwarded to the other node based on the hash of the device ID.
 Although this introduces certain networking overhead, it allows to process all messages from a particular device using corresponding device actor on a determined server, which introduces the following advantages: